zecst19/timer-service/README.md

 Most considerations for increased performance requirements (100 timer creation requests per second) are adding multiple instances and other services:

-- Redis Cluster instead of a single Redis instance
+- Redis Cluster instead of a single Redis instance.
-- Deploy Celery worker on K8S and configure HPA to scale based on queue depth
+- Deploy Celery worker on K8S and configure HPA to scale based on queue depth.
-- Deploy multiple API replicas behind a load balancer
+- Deploy multiple API replicas behind a load balancer.
-- Add rate limiting to the load balance to prevent spikes
+- Add rate limiting to the load balance to prevent spikes.
-- Introduce a DLQ for tasks that use up all retries, so failed deliveries can be inspected
+- Introduce a DLQ for tasks that use up all retries, so failed deliveries can be inspected.
-- Use Prometheus to analyze API and worker metrics (request rate, queue depth, webhook latency, error rates)
+- Use Prometheus to analyze API and worker metrics (request rate, queue depth, webhook latency, error rates).

 ---

 ## Assumptions/Decisions

-- Timers are stored in Redis for 7 days after expiring
+- Timers are stored in Redis for 7 days after expiring.
-- Time input should be made prioritizing larger units (e.g. "60 minutes" or "60 seconds" will fail, correct input should be "1 hour" or "1 minute respectively")
+- Time input should be made prioritizing larger units (e.g. "60 minutes" or "60 seconds" will fail, correct input should be "1 hour" or "1 minute respectively").
-- No maximum duration is enforced
+- No maximum duration is enforced.
-- 5XX responses are retried up to 3 times
+- 5XX responses are retried up to 3 times.
-- 4XX responses are treated as legitimate failures so they are not retried
+- 4XX responses are treated as legitimate failures so they are not retried.